circular-zamboni/chrysopelea/README.md

 # chrysopelea
 Python in Airtable.

-- [ ] option for autorun on input data changes
-- [ ] provide option for where to load pyodide from
-- [X] disable view unless maximized
-- [X] new script
 - [x] load pyodide from cdn
 - [x] configure script input data
 - [x] configure script output data